Day 19: Elementary School English > Your Copy

 Let’s clear this up now before we go any further: flowery language kills your conversions.

-That said, there’s a few simple guidelines you should keep in mind when jotting down your messages.
-Some of these might seem grammatically incorrect, but that’s the point.
-Nobody uses perfect grammar when talking to their friends:
+There’s a few simple guidelines you should keep in mind when jotting down your messages.
+Some of these might seem grammatically incorrect, but that’s fine.

 - Address your reader with “you”.
-The more you can do this, the better.
+The more you do it, the better.

-- You CAN use contractions (it’s instead of it is, we’ve instead of we have etc.)
+- You SHOULD use contractions.
+It’s instead of “it is”, we’ve instead of “we have”

 - Active voice is more dynamic and effective in making the point (i.e. passive “Life becomes easier using our product” vs the active “Your life gets easier when you use our product”)

-Being able to use conversational copy becomes even more important when it comes to your value proposition, because remember, users might ditch your site after just a few seconds if they don’t understand it.
+Using conversational copy is even more important when it comes to your value proposition, because remember, users might ditch your site after just a few seconds if they don’t understand it.